How Many Cats Are in the USA in 2025

 They’ve kept some of their most innate characteristics intact while dealing with people who sometimes don’t understand them.

+Between stray and feral cat populations and community cats, there are so many that there’s not one exact answer for their number.
 With so many people discussing them using countless statistics and being such an impactful part of our culture, they have certainly claimed a stake in our world.

 Jen Flatt Osborn